 That one word has so many meanings.
 Home can be a physical place.
 For some people, it’s a house, a workplace, a country or village.
 Home can also be conceptual.
 It can be a group of people, a single person, or just a particular mental space one creates a way of being.

 For me coming up with a photo of the blog post will be a challenge.
-To make it personal I want a photo that represents what home means to me.
-For me, it’s both a group of people — my wife and kids — and a nostalgic feeling for the place where I spent my early youth — the island of Bequia in the West Indies.
+To make it personal, I want a picture that represents what home means to me.
+For me, it’s both a group of people — my wife and kids — and a nostalgic feeling for the place where I spent my early youth — the island of Bequia in the British West Indies.

 Before my kids, my wife was my family.
 And before that, my relatives — Dad, Mom, and two younger brothers.
-But now, the family is extended to sister-in-laws and brother-in-laws and nieces and nephews.
+But now, the family is extended to sisters-in-law and brothers-in-law and nieces and nephews.
 But is that home?
-For this post, the home will be defined as my wife, my son and my daughter.
+For this post, “home” will be defined as my wife, my son and my daughter.

 My first concept was to use the park near our home and so a portrait of us at magic hour.
-We would each bring our favourite object.
-Right now for my wife and daughter that would be a book.
+We would each bring our favourite object which right now for my wife and daughter that would be a book.
 My daughter would most like have one of the favourites Harry Potter novels or maybe the one she’s reading now.
 My wife likes vampire romances.
 My son and I are screen junkies.
-He would most likely have his Nintendo DS and I would have my iPad.
-I would have us sit in a row each holding our object in front our faces, just enough to cover the mouth and nose with eyes looking down intently at the object.
-I would light the scene either from behind using the late afternoon sun and use fill flash at the front or use the golden light.
+He would most likely have his Nintendo DS, and I would have my iPad.
+I would have us sit in a row each holding our object in front of our faces, just enough to cover the mouth and nose with eyes looking down intently at the object.
+I would light the scene either from behind using the late afternoon sun and use fill-flash at the front or use the golden light.
 I would shoot at f/4 on my Nikon D5100 and Nikkor 85mm f/1.8 (127mm in 35mm film format) making sure that the eyes are in sharp focus.